cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Domain separation recommendations {#security-considerations-domain-separation}

+As discussed in {{term-domain-separation}, the purpose of domain separation is to ensure that security analyses of protocols that query multiple independent random oracles remain valid even if all of these random oracles are instantiated base on one underlying function H.
-The expand\_message variants in this document ({{hashtofield-expand}}) always append a suffix-free-encoded domain separation tag DST\_prime to the strings hashed by H, the underlying hash or extensible output function.
+The expand\_message variants in this document ({{hashtofield-expand}}) ensure domain separation by appending a suffix-free-encoded domain separation tag DST\_prime to all strings hashed by H, an underlying hash or extensible output function.
 (Other expand\_message variants that follow the guidelines in
 {{hashtofield-expand-other}} are expected to behave similarly, but these should be analyzed on a case-by-case basis.)
-Protocols that also use H outside of expand\_message should enforce domain separation between those uses of H and expand\_message, and should separate all of these from uses of H outside the protocol.
+For security, protocols that use the same function H outside of expand\_message should enforce domain separation between those uses of H and expand\_message, and should separate all of these from uses of H in other protocols.
-The purpose of enforcing domain separation is to ensure that security analyses treating different functions based on H as independent random oracles remain valid even if the same H is used to instantiate these functions.

 This section suggests four methods for enforcing domain separation from expand\_message variants, explains how each method achieves domain separation, and lists the situations in which each is appropriate.
-Each method is used in a similar way: first, choose a tag DST\_ext distinct from DST\_prime, then augment calls to H with this tag.
+These methods share a high-level structure: the protocol designer fixes a tag DST\_ext distinct from DST\_prime and augments calls to H with DST\_ext.
-Note that each method augments calls to H differently, and each may impose additional requirements on DST\_ext.
+Each method augments calls to H differently, and each may impose additional requirements on DST\_ext.

 These methods can be used to instantiate multiple domain separated functions (e.g., H1 and H2) by selecting distinct DST\_ext values for each (e.g., DST\_ext1, DST\_ext2).